eshan-srivastava/.github/profile/README.md

 >### Introduction

-Leptron or Leptron Dynamics or Leptron techologies is and Indian based blockchain startup who specialize in Defi or decentralized finance, web3 data analytics, security auding and day-today implimentation of blockchain.
+Leptron or Leptron Dynamics or Leptron technologies is an Indian based blockchain startup who specialize in Defi or decentralized finance, web3 data analytics, security auditing and day-to-day implementation of blockchain.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------